fpgasystems/hacc/docs/infrastructure.md

 ## High-end servers

 ### AMD EPYC
 EPYC is the world’s highest-performing x86 server processor with faster performance for cloud, enterprise, and HPC workloads.
-To learn more about them, please refer to the [AMD EPYC processors website](https://www.amd.com/en/processors/epyc-server-cpu-family) and its [data sheet.](https://www.amd.com/system/files/documents/amd-epyc-7003-series-datasheet.pdf)
+To learn more about it, please refer to the [AMD EPYC processors website](https://www.amd.com/en/processors/epyc-server-cpu-family) and its [data sheet.](https://www.amd.com/system/files/documents/amd-epyc-7003-series-datasheet.pdf)

 ## Xilinx accelerator cards
 ### Virtex Ultrascale+